 It is the responsibility of the user surgeon to complete recipient records for the purpose of tracing tissue post transplant.
-Recipient records must be maintained for the purpose of tracing tissue.
 Complete the enclosed ALLOGRAFT USAGE REPORT in detail and return as indicated.

 Other Information

 The implants are packed individually in containers that are sealed in translucent double pouches within an additional box for transport and storage.
 Included with this instructions-for-use leaflet are supplementary labels for patient documentation and an allograft usage report for traceability.